oke-aditya/torch_serve_mnist/README.md

 # Torch Serve

+## Installing Torch Serve: -
+- Refer to Torch serve [docs](https://github.com/pytorch/serve#install-torchserve)
+- Install both pytorch, torchvision and of course torch serve.

+## Tutorial how to deploy with Torch-Serve
 - Tutorial on how to run app using Torch-Serve
 - Most code is taken torchserve library from PyTorch.
 - Trains a simple MNIST Digit Classifer and deploy using TorchServe.